TaylorDarneille/SEIRFX818/05-node-express/00readme-1/01intro-to-express/01organization.md

 ### Set Up a new Express App

-Before we do anything else, let's set up a new basic Express app called `faves-hates-app`.
+Before we do anything else, let's set up a new basic Express app called `love-it-or-leave-it`.

 #### 1. Create a new project